ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 ## Not plotting the target

+Prediction is a skill that separates the data scientist from the data analyst.
+The data analyst analyzes the past - the data scientist **predicts the future**.

-Data scientists use supervised machine learning to predict a target from features.
+Data scientists use supervised machine learning as a tool to predict a target from features.

 This target can be either a number (regression) or a type (classification), and is a prediction that can be used to optimize business decisions.